StochasticBiology/endosymbiont-gene-loss/README.md

 # endosymbiont-gene-loss

-Properties of genes involved in endosymbiont gene loss.

-Pipeline taken (and reduced) from https://github.com/StochasticBiology/odna-loss . `symbiont-loss.sh` is a Bash script wrapping the analysis.
-Some records are downloaded from NCBI, some unzipped from accompanying data.
-A Python script pulls gene statistics for these records and outputs to a CSV file.
-An R script then reads and processes this for visualisation.
+Comparison of properties of genes in endosymbiont and organelle genomes with those in free-living relatives.
+Core pipeline taken (and reduced) from https://github.com/StochasticBiology/odna-loss .

+* `symbiont-loss.sh` is a Bash script wrapping the analysis.
+* `download-protein-records.sh` is a Bash script downloading a particular set of records from NCBI and unpacking `assembly-records.tar.gz`, which contains some more records from genome assemblies
+* `get-stats-protein-only.py` is a Python script that uses the data tables in `Prelims/` to assign hydrophobicity, pKa, and other statistics to these protein records, outputting to a CSV file
+* `symbiont-loss.R` then uses this output to analyse and plot differences in gene profiles